NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 5) Create the Virtual Network by running the terraform files located in Terraform-Azure ACR/VNET folder

 6) Next ran the azurerm_log_analytics_workspace Terraform resource to create a Log Analytics workspace and  the Log Analytics solution ContainerInsights.

+7) Create AKS cluster and IAM Role/Policy- To do this run the terraform files under terraform/Azure/ACR folder and this will create the cluster and the role assignment